 Without a clear vision of where you are going, you won’t get anywhere.
 Set yourself some clear goals that reflect the vision that you see for yourself.
 Be specific with these!
 “Save money” or “pay off the debt” won’t cut it.
 Try something more specific like “invest $25,000 in 2019.”

 Draw out what that looks like each month.
 Track your progress and celebrate your milestones, this helps you stay motivated.

-Write out some short-term goals as well as a couple that describe where you see yourself in the long-term.
+Write out some short-term goals as well as a couple that describes where you see yourself in the long-term.

 Consider this the roadmap to your success.
 Set goals for every aspect of your life.
 Do you want to run a 10k marathon this year?
 Put it in writing!
 You reap what you sow, and that includes your intentions.
 Be intentional with what you want to speak, or write, into existence.

 2. Never Stop Learning

 Did you think your education ended when you graduated from high school or college?
 You will probably be shocked to hear that in order to achieve great things, learning is a life-long journey.
 But it is such an exciting one!

 Is there an interest that you have always wanted to pursue but just never made a priority of it?
 Is there a skill that you can learn that will make you better at your job?
 Maybe you are just bored with your biz – that’s the perfect time to level up and bring more value to your customers.

 There are tons of free, or inexpensive, resources out there for you to use, including…